 - Varying character count, shorter versus longer

-- Text overlay, though recommended to keep text on sponsored content to a minimum
+- Text overlay, though recommended to keep the text on sponsored content to a minimum

 - Different calls to action

-When A/B testing, we recommend you not to change a current PPC campaign — but instead, end the current one, duplicate it, and make any adjustments on the new one.
-This will give you cleaner metrics when comparing performance.
+When you start A/B testing, we recommend starting with a fresh campaign.
+If you have an active PPC campaign, you can end it, duplicate it, and make your adjustments on the copy.
+This will give you cleaner metrics for comparing performance.